mattrussi/gitlab-com-runbooks/howto/discourse-forum.md

 ## Backup

-The backup happens automatically once a day, and we keep the [latest seven](https://forum.gitlab.com/admin/backups).
+The backup happens automatically once a day, it's stored locally, and we keep the [latest seven](https://forum.gitlab.com/admin/backups).

 ## Running low on disk space